-Thanet has a resident population of 141,300 (Mid 2017 estimate), which is growing at approximately 1% per annum with the majority of residents in the resorts of Ramsgate, Broadstairs and Margate.
+Thanet has a resident population of 139,800 (2015), which is growing at approximately 1% per annum with the majority of residents in the resorts of Ramsgate, Broadstairs and Margate.
 Birchington and Westgate are the other two main postal towns within the district.